Chicken shit: Other uses

 The phrase "You can't make chicken salad out of chicken shit" is sometimes used as a variant of "you can't make a silk purse out of a sow's ear".
 The expression dates back to at least the 1920s, when "chicken feathers" was sometimes used as a euphemism for chicken shit.

-U.S. President Lyndon B. Johnson once said, "I may not know much, but I do know the difference between chicken shit and chicken salad."
+Former American president Lyndon B. Johnson once said, "Boys, I may not know much but I do know the difference between chicken shit and chicken salad."